MicrosoftLearning/AZ-305-DesigningMicrosoftAzureInfrastructureSolutions/Instructions/CaseStudy/07-Access.md

   * The online retailer acquisition will add 75 employees to Tailwind Traders.
 All the new users have on-premises Active Directory Domain Services accounts in the retailer’s existing domain.

   * The new marketing partner will initially have 15 employees who will need corporate access.
-These employees already have Azure AD accounts in the partner’s AAD tenant.
+These employees already have Microsoft Entra identities in the partner’s Microsoft Entra tenant.

   * The new employees are located at various geographic locations and will need account privileges for their new job roles.
 Some changes to existing employee roles are expected.